 Our success and our ability to manage our business depend, in large part, upon the efforts and continued service of our senior management team.
 The loss of one or more of our key personnel could have a material adverse effect on our business and operations.
 It could be difficult for us to find replacements for our key personnel, as competition for such personnel is often intense.
+For example, in 2021, our Chief Executive Officer and Chief Financial Officer left the Company.
 Further, such a loss could be negatively perceived in the capital markets, which could reduce the market value of our securities.